AdrienChampion/induction_for_dummies/src/smt/readme.md

 from the [SMT-LIB 2 standard][smt lib], which is the standard language for interacting with SMT solvers.
 Most, if not all, SMT solvers support SMT-LIB 2 input.

-Of course, the ASCII art tree representing the formula is legal SMT-LIB 2.
+Of course, the ASCII art tree representing the formula is *not* legal SMT-LIB 2.
 An SMT-LIB 2 script declares constants (and more) and uses these constants to *assert* formulas, *i.e.* specify to the solver what the constraints are.